 Policy guidelines aim to improve outcomes for all by making clear and unambiguous the policy principles that apply to jurisdictions and bodies making food regulations.
 The creation of a policy guideline does not trigger regulatory action by FSANZ or changes to current food labelling.
 However, when FSANZ is developing or reviewing food regulatory measures, a written policy guideline is one of a number of matters to which it must have regard (as outlined in the FSANZ Act 1991).

 The Food Regulation Standing Committee (FRSC) consulted Australian stakeholders in early 2018 about the problems with the existing menu labelling regulation, and again in late 2018 about possible solutions.

-In this consultation, FRSC sought stakeholder views to inform the development of policy guidance and an effective policy framework for consistent menu labelling.
-Stakeholders were invited to respond to the Public Consultation Regulation Impact Statement from 8 April 2021 to 3 June 2021 and submissions were made through the Australian Government Department of Health Consultation Hub.
+In 2021, FRSC sought stakeholder views to inform the development of policy guidance and an effective policy framework for consistent menu labelling across jurisdictions.
+Stakeholders were invited to respond to the Public Consultation Regulation Impact Statement (RIS) from 8 April 2021 to 3 June 2021 and submissions were made through the Australian Government Department of Health Consultation Hub.
 The consultation paper is available below:

 Menu Labelling Consultation Regulation Impact Statement (PDF 613 KB)